 - Double-click the (Default) file and enter the below string in the Value Data field:

 - That’s it.
 Hit OK and close the dialog box.
 The said option would have been added to the right-click menu.

-So with that, we conclude the guide on how to add Move to and Copy to option in Windows 10 context menu.
+So with that, we conclude the guide on how to add the Move to and Copy to options in the Windows 10 context menu.
 What do you think of this trick?
 Do share your opinions in the comments section below.